 The Age of Your Cat May Affect the Claw Length and Trimming Routines

 I didn’t feel confident to do her claws for two reasons.
 Firstly, she was not the most compliant of cats.
 It would have made it almost impossible to cut her claws.
-Secondly, her claws were dark colored so I couldn’t see where to cut them and I was afraid I would hurt her.
-Of course, some people may be lucky and either have a compliant cat or have a groomer that would come to the house.
+Secondly, her claws were dark-colored so I couldn’t see where to cut them and I was afraid I would hurt her.
+Of course, some people may be lucky and either has a compliant cat or have a groomer that would come to the house.

 Holly’s claws were always getting caught in things and it became quite dangerous.
 I was worried that she would do herself harm and twist something.
 She would just pull back making matters worse.

-As an older cat, you’d think that claw growth would slow down but it didn’t feel like that and that because older cats have several issues that mean it is more likely that their claws will end up caught in your carpet and furniture and need clipping.
+As an older cat, you’d think that claw growth would slow down but it didn’t feel like that, and because older cats have several issues that mean it is more likely that their claws will end up caught in your carpet and furniture and need clipping.

-Senior cats don’t always scratch as much for the reason as described here, so the sheaths don’t always fall off.
-This causes a build up of old nail around your cat’s claws.
+Senior cats don’t always scratch as much for the reasons described here, so the sheaths don’t always fall off.
+This causes a build-up of old nails around your cat’s claws.

 In addition, her caws became thick and brittle as they were weaker and broke more often, so needed more trimming.

 All of this meant a trip to the vets for much-needed claw clipping.
-Trimming her claws myself just want an option as she was totally noncompliant and would not let me.
-Even if she did I couldn’t see where the quick was due to the claw color and didn’t want to chance to injure her.
+Trimming her claws myself just want an option as she was totally non-compliant and would not let me.
+Even if she did I couldn’t see where the quick was due to the claw color and didn’t want to chance injuring her.

 Something that I didn’t realize at the time but learned was that she could have a flat cat scratcher if she were struggling with a vertical one.
 While this does not make the claws blunt it actually sharpens them it does stop them from growing too long.